top of page

 Umpire: J Kinnaird (VFL)

-Match report: Playing the second semi-final on the Griffith Showground, Narrandera showed better teamwork, and managed to hold the advantage throughout the game to win by 8 points.
-The special steam train from Narrandera and Leeton was overcrowded, about 350 supporters of both clubs making the trip.
+Match report: Playing the second semi-final on the Griffith Showground, Narandera showed better teamwork, and managed to hold the advantage throughout the game to win by 8 points.
+The special steam train from Narandera and Leeton was overcrowded, about 350 supporters of both clubs making the trip.
 There will be greater interest taken in the concluding games to decide who will win the pennant.
 In a day of glorious sunshine, with a clear sky and fresh breeze, a record crowd watched the semi-final.
 The delegate's meeting was held at the Hotel Victoria.
 All clubs were represented, with the exception of Darlington Point.

 The main discussion was on what ground the Final and Grand Finals were to be played.
-After a six-all vote with the Chairman deciding the issue, Leeton secured both games, Griffith were much in favour of playing on a neutral ground, Narrandera preferred.
+After a six-all vote with the Chairman deciding the issue, Leeton secured both games, Griffith were much in favour of playing on a neutral ground, Narandera preferred.

 LDFA Preliminary Final - Sunday August 21, 1938 at Leeton Showground